A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: Appendix 1.

 \section{{Appendix 1.}}

-In this appendix, we present first the contact status, an active-set strategy for the discrete problem, and then the discrete problem.
-On the next of the article, to deal with the small and large deformation, we define a gap $g_n$, a potential distance between the both bodies on the boundary of contact $\GC$.
-We can remark that $g_n(u)=u \cdot n$ in the small deformation.
+In this appendix, we provide the ingredients needed to fully discretise the problem \eqref{eq:discrete_mixed_form} as well as its large deformation version that we have used in Section \ref{sec:sec3}.
+First we introduce the contact status, an active-set strategy for the discrete problem, and then the fully discrete problem.
+For the purpose of this appendix, we take notations suitable to large deformation and denote by $g_n$ the distance between the rigid and the deformable body.
+In small deformation, it holds $g_n(u)=u \cdot n$.